 - Degree programs, including the Master of Science and Doctorate programs leading to a university degree for international physicians who desire specialization in dermatology to become specialists or consultants in their home countries

 - A nondegree certificate program for physicians who seek one year of general dermatology or specialty dermatology training

 The major component of this program is clinical exposure with bedside teaching under full faculty supervision.
 The core theory of this two-year program includes coursework in:

 - Sexually transmitted diseases and AIDS

-While students enrolled in the Doctorate Program will continue coursework in clinical dermatology with direct patient contact and in classroom settings, a major portion of the third and fourth years of this program is devoted to original clinical and/or laboratory-based independent research under the guidance of a faculty member to fulfill a rigorous thesis requirement.
+While students enrolled in the Doctorate Program will spend the first two years doing coursework in clinical dermatology with direct patient contact and in classroom settings, the major portion of the third and fourth years of this program is devoted to original clinical and/or laboratory-based independent research under the guidance of a faculty member to fulfill a rigorous thesis requirement.
 This includes literature review, experimental design, publication(s) of research findings in peer-reviewed journals, and writing of a high-quality thesis.
 In addition, 8 credits of coursework at the Boston University School of Public Health are required.
-All students who are not previously formally trained in statistical methodology are strongly advised to take at least one statistics course offered by the School of Public Health, as competence in statistical analysis of research date is required.
+All students who are not previously formally trained in statistical methodology are strongly advised to take at least one statistics course offered by the School of Public Health as competence in statistical analysis of research data is required.